 The website is still under construction.

-Human processing of language may be viewed as human information processing.
-With the core concepts of processing of options, a processing unit, a program, and a control hierarchy being necessary for any consideration of information processing phenomena, the use of terms related to computer science should not be understood as an attempt to draw too close an analogy, as human language continues to be the very scope of skill unmatched by artificial intelligence.
-Therefore, human physiology shall remain the primary area of reference for the following discussion of the role of feedback in language behavior.
+Human processing of language can be viewed as human information processing.
+With the concepts of processing of options, a processing unit, a program, and a control hierarchy being necessary for any consideration of information processing phenomena, the use of terminology associated with computer science should not be understood as an attempt to draw close an analogy, as natural language remains a scope of skill unmatched by artificial intelligence.
+Therefore, human physiology shall be the primary area of reference for the following discussion of the role of feedback in language behavior.